darigain/fluency/README.md

    - Copy the transcript to use with this tool.

 3. **Analyze the Transcription:**
-   - Click on the provided link.
+   - Click on the provided link https://youtube-sub-tool.streamlit.app/
    - Paste the copied transcript into the tool.
    - Use the provided features to analyze and compare the transcription against reference materials.